ChoiDM/BraTs/README.md

 - Modified UNet 3D : Not released yet.

 #### Issue
-- In 2D training, the intensity scale of input images are changed by scipy resize function in range [0, 255].\
+- In 2D training, the intensity scale of input images is changed by scipy resize function in range [0, 255].\
 The resize function should be replaced to keep the pixel value distribution.
+(Or the mean and std have to be re-calculated.)

 ## To do list
 - [x] Release test code.